This DIY herb wreath is the perfect project to utilize all those fabulous herbs and flowers in your garden late in the

 Gather bunches of plant material around three to four inches in length.
 Choose those that will dry well.
 (See suggestions below.)

 Think of the base as a clock.
-Starting at 2 o’clock, attach the paddle of wire to the base.
+Starting at 2 o'clock, attach the paddle of wire to the base.
 Begin by placing one bunch at an angle on the outer part of the wreath base and attach by wrapping with the wire paddle.
-Then add a second bunch at the opposite angle, on the inside, right next to the first bunch and secure with the wire.
+Then add the second bunch at the opposite angle, on the inside, right next to the first bunch and secure with the wire.